makerdao/dss-charter/README.md

-# CharterManager
+# Charter
 ![Build Status](https://github.com/makerdao/dss-charter/actions/workflows/.github/workflows/tests.yaml/badge.svg?branch=master)

 This is a vault manager that supports origination fees and permissioned vaults.

-The manager wraps the Vat and the ManagedGemJoin adapter.
+Charter wraps the Vat and the ManagedGemJoin adapter.
 Similarly to the CropJoin design, it creates proxy accounts for each user, while making sure only these accounts can hold the specific ilk's gem.

 There is support for an unpermissioned mode, in which anyone can create a vault and draw debt.
 The new debt is applicable to an origination fee (`Nib`).
 In the alternative permissioned mode, each vault owner is chartered a debt ceiling (`uline`) and specific origination fee (`nib`).

-When accruing debt (during `frob`) the manager contract validates the user's ceiling (if exists) and draws a portion of the created debt as system fee.
+When accruing debt (during `frob`) the Charter contract validates the user's ceiling (if exists) and draws a portion of the created debt as system fee.
 A minimal collateralization ratio (`Peace` / `peace`) is enforced upon drawing debt or withdrawing collateral.

-As in CropJoin, liquidations can only be done by users who created a UrnProxy through the manager.
+As in CropJoin, liquidations can only be done by users who created a UrnProxy through the Charter contract.

 ### Terms